netdata/go.d.plugin/modules/whoisquery/README.md

 # Whois domain expiry monitoring with Netdata

-This module checks the remaining time until a domain is expired
+This collector module checks the remaining time until a domain is expired.

 ## Charts
 It produces the following chart: